golemfactory/golem-sdk-cli/README.md

 ### Signing the manifest

-In order to use URLs outside the default whitelist, you need to sign the manifest with a key provided by Golem.
+To use URLs outside the default whitelist, you need to sign the manifest with a key provided by Golem.

 **NOTE:** Currently there is no process for obtaining the certificate needed to validate the manifest signature.
 Please contact us on [Discord](https://chat.golem.network) if you need to use URLs outside the default whitelist.